 Linguistics at Stendhal University - Grenoble 3 (1992-2000)

-and Japanese Linguistics and Natural Language Processing at
+and of Japanese Linguistics and Natural Language Processing at

 Charles de Gaulle University - Lille 3 (2000-2010).

-His research as an academic was first affiliated to Institute for Applied Social Sciences and Humanities (ISHA) at Sorbonne Paris-University, and later to Centre for Theoretical and Applied Linguistics (CELTA - Centre de Linguistique Théorique et Appliquée ) at the same Paris-Sorbonne University.
+His research as an academic was initially affiliated to the Institute for Applied Social and Human Sciences - ISHA and later to the Centre for Theoretical and Applied Linguistics - CELTA (Paris Sorbonne University).

-André Włodarczyk’s research on the Japanese language shed new light on the grammatical categories of person, politeness (respect) and aspect.
+André Włodarczyk’s research on the Japanese language shed new light on syntax ("wa" and "ga" particles) and grammatical categories of person and politeness (respect).

 What is the DISTRIBUTED GRAMMAR Programme ?

 On top of logical inference (reason), such psychological factors as attention, intention and emotion interplay as much in the processes of meaning creation as in that of communication.
-The project of the Distributed Grammar (defined as a Model of language processing system) is therefore a complex view of language which emerged as the result of a multi-level investigation into the sequential (linear) ordering of the constituents of linguistic utterances focusing on the fact that the sequential nature of language reflects the semantico-pragmatic overt (cf. explicature) and covert (cf. implicature) components of communicated information.
-It is an integrated framework for Associative Semantics (AS) and Meta-Informative Centering (MIC) theory.
+The Programme of the Distributed Grammar (defined as a highly modular model of language processing in human brain) is therefore a complex view of language which emerged as the result of a multi-level investigation into the sequential (linear) ordering of the constituents of linguistic utterances focusing on the fact that the sequential nature of language reflects the semantico-pragmatic overt (explicitly expressed, cf. explicature) and covert (default, cf. implicature) components of communicated information.
+The Distributed Grammar Programme is an integrated framework for Associative Semantics (AS) and Meta-Informative Centering (MIC) theory.

 What is INTERACTIVE LINGUISTICS ?More and more linguists develop today an interest in using and applying computational intelligence to their research on languages.
 The methods of Interactive Linguistics are aimed at describing natural languages using data mining techniques elaborated within the framework of the new paradigm of computation known as Knowledge Discovery in Databases (KDD).
 Indeed, it is important to build or logically reconstruct (enhance, integrate and formalize) theories of language in order to conceive meta-theoretical foundations which are necessary for making further progress in language studies.
 Interactive Linguistics is an attempt to provide the best research standards for the linguistic science following the example of building the semantic web in the field of information technology (IT).